 15. Learnnovators: What are the challenges of Chief Learning Officers (CLOs) who aspire to implement the 70:20:10 Model in their organisation?
 What would be the role of a future CLO?

 Charles: The 70:20:10 model is a deceptively simple and powerful concept.
 However, implementation can sometimes be a devilish complex process.
-That is one of the main reasons I established the 70:20:10 Forum in 2013.
 I had worked with many organisations – commercial companies, not-for-profits, and government agencies – and most were having problems not with the model, but with 70:20:10 implementation.

 Secondly, there is a need to enrol line leaders – first level managers and managers of managers – to play an active role in the ‘70’ and the ‘20’.
 Of course, they need to be involved in the ‘10’ as well, but without their support it is very difficult to exploit experiential workplace learning, particularly.
 Line leaders are likely to need support to understand what’s expected of them and then the tools, tips and techniques to support holistic learning.